 Oak Valley is a 50-unit apartment complex built in 1988.
-It is HDP's intent to substantially renovate Oak Valley using MTW program funds if our Plan Amendment is successful.
-Successful completion of this renovation will preserve this much needed affordable housing for some years to come.
+It is HDP's intent to substantially rehabilitate Oak Valley using MTW program funds if the submitted MTW Plan Amendment is approved by HUD.
+Successful completion of this rehabilitation will preserve this much needed affordable housing for some years to come.